-- a) Voting for the President, Vice-President, members of the Senate and members of the House of Representatives shall be conducted throughout the Republic on the second Tuesday in October of each election year. - b) All elections of public officers shall be determined by an absolute majority of the votes cast.
+- Head of state selection procedure Selection procedure for first chamber - Selection procedure for first chamber Selection procedure for second chamber - b.
+All elections of public officers shall be determined by an absolute majority of the votes cast.
 If no candidate obtains an absolute majority in the first ballot, a second ballot shall be conducted on the second Tuesday following.
-The two candidates who received the greatest numbers of votes on the first ballot shall be designated to participate in the run-off election. - c) The returns of the elections shall be declared by the Elections Commission not later than fifteen days after the casting of ballots.
+The two candidates who received the greatest numbers of votes on the first ballot shall be designated to participate in the run off election. - c.
+The returns of the elections shall be declared by the Elections Commission not later than fifteen days after the casting of ballots.
 Any party or candidate who complains about the manner in which the elections were conducted or who challenges the results thereof shall have the right to file a complaint with the Elections Commission.
 Such complaint must be filed not later than seven days after the announcement of the results of the elections.